-Selling, general and administrative expenses include, among others, costs related to functions such as sales, corporate management, research and development, marketing administration and legal.
-Such costs include salary compensation related costs (such as benefits, profit sharing, deferred compensation and employer contributions to employee savings plans), travel and entertainment related expenses, trade show expenses, insurance, professional and other consulting fees, costs related to temporary staff, staff relocation costs and non-capitalizable software related costs.
+Selling, general and administrative ("SG&A") expenses include, among others, costs related to functions such as sales, corporate management, research and development, marketing administration, information technology and legal.
+Such costs include salary compensation related costs (such as benefits, incentive compensation and profit sharing), stock option costs, travel and entertainment related expenses, professional and other consulting fees and amortization of intangible assets.